solidi/writing/40-what-is-a-software-development-engineer-in-test-anyway.md

 **Are aware that flaky tests discourage testing.** They actively find ways for the test suites to run smoothly.
 And they confirm tests either succeed or fail deterministically.
 They quickly stomp out test suites that are best [flaky](https://testing.googleblog.com/2020/12/test-flakiness-one-of-main-challenges.html).
 In the end, they continue to harden the suite, so there is continued trust in the tests.

 **They are well educated in all the iterations of test philosophy.** Testing is complex.
 And SDETs know all of the visual metaphors of test suites.
-Whether it's honeycombs, [pyramids](https://martinfowler.com/articles/practical-test-pyramid.html), [trophies](https://kentcdodds.com/blog/write-tests), hourglasses, or ice cream cones, what is most important is to build extendable test suites that find issues sooner.
+Whether it's honeycombs, [pyramids](https://martinfowler.com/articles/practical-test-pyramid.html), [trophies](https://kentcdodds.com/blog/write-tests), hourglasses, or ice cream cones, they build extendable test suites that find issues.

 **Much more than janitorial, a discipline that must happen.** While slogans such as *the engineers assert the quality and QA should find nothing* encourage test ownership, and the tech companies that post insightful testing techniques in restrooms to share burdens collectively, better outcomes can be achieved with SDETs on the team.
 They are the humility makers, shape business reality, and execute well in this maturing craft.